k88hudson/git-flight-rules/README_vi.md

 Một khi lệnh push thành công, dần dần giảm thiểu `<số cục>` cho đến khi một lệnh `git push` bình thường thành công.

 <a href="i-need-to-change-the-content-of-a-commit-which-is-not-my-last"></a>
-### I need to change the content of a commit which is not my last
+### Tôi cần thay đổi nội dung của một commit nhưng không phải là cái mới nhất

-Consider you created some (e.g. three) commits and later realize you missed doing something that belongs contextually into the first of those commits.
+Giả sử bạn đã có vài (v.d. ba) commit và sau nhận ra là bạn quên mất không cho vào một thứ gì đó hợp hơn với commit đầu tiên.
+Việc này and later realize you missed doing something that belongs contextually into the first of those commits.
 This bothers you, because if you'd create a new commit containing those changes, you'd have a clean code base, but your commits weren't atomic (i.e. changes that belonged to each other weren't in the same commit).
 In such a situation you may want to change the commit where these changes belong to, include them and have the following commits unaltered.
 In such a case, `git rebase` might save you.

 Consider a situation where you want to change the third last commit you made.